GrahamDumpleton/mod_wsgi/README.rst

 compliant interface for hosting Python based web applications on top of the Apache web server.

-*Note that a new major version is being used not because of any new major features but because from version 5.0.0 onwards compatability with Python 2.7 is no longer guaranteed.
+*Note that the major version 5.0 was introduced not because of any new major features but because from version 5.0 onwards compatability with Python 2.7 is no longer guaranteed.
 A minimum Python version of 3.8 will be enforced by the Python package installation configuration.*